Boustany, Fleming, Kennedy lead US Senate candidates with $ on hand

 Currently, there are 2,940,180 registered voters in the state.
 Of that total, 64% are white, 31% are black, and 5% are other races.
 By party affiliation, 45% are Democrats, 29% are Republicans, and 26% are Other Parties.

 FAX-NET UPDATE is published weekly and delivered to your home or office by fax or e-mail.
 Subscription rates are: $50 for 12 months (50 issues) or $35 for six months.
 To subscribe, send check or money order to:Fax-Net Update, P.O.
 Box 44522, Shreveport, LA 71134.
-If you have questions, tips or want to do a guest column, call 861-0552 or send e-mail to This email address is being protected from spambots.
-You need JavaScript enabled to view it." target="_blank" style="color: #1155cc;">This email address is being protected from spambots.
-You need JavaScript enabled to view it." target="_blank" style="color: #1155cc;">[email protected]net.
+If you have questions, tips or want to do a guest column, call 861-0552 or send e-mail to [email protected]net.
 Lou Gehrig Burnett, Publisher.

 US senate twitter